Introduction

 Terminology

-• SOURCEPATH = The directory (DATASET) on the FreeBSD, e.g. /usr/local/bastille/data/JAILNAME, which points to the ZFS pool data in the dataset bastille_data/JAILNAME
+• SOURCEPATH = The directory (DATASET) on FreeBSD, e.g., /usr/local/bastille/data/JAILNAME, which refers to the ZFS pool data in the dataset bastille_data/JAILNAME

 Directory structure